BRIEF-TD Ameritrade reports monthly metrics

 * Intercap Inc commences offer for outstanding shares of Ziplocal Inc

-* TD Ameritrade Holding Corp says an average of 540,000 client trades per day in November 2016, up 23 percent from November 2015 Source text for Eikon: Further company coverage:
+* TD Ameritrade reports monthly metrics Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +1 646 223 8780)

 * Intercap Inc commences offer for outstanding shares of Ziplocal Inc